oahull0112/oahull0112.github.io/docs/Documentation/Applications/applications_template.md

 If building from source is not necessary for the user (e.g. because it already exists as a module), but might be something that power users would want to do, then move this entire section to below the `### Documentation` section.

-If building from source is not something any user would reasonably have an interest in, then delete this section all together.
+If building from source is unlikely to be something users have  an interest in, then delete this section entirely.

 If building from source is necessary, include detailed instructions for how to do it on each HPC system: